Carroll Miller: Career

-Carroll Miller was born in Richmond, Virginia and lived in Pennsylvania.
+Miller was a consulting gas engineer for utilities companies.
+He was president of the Thermatomic Carbon Company.
 He was appointed a member of the Interstate Commerce Commission by President Theodore Roosevelt in 1933.
 This appointment might have been based on a recommendation by the president's political ally Senator Joseph F. Guffey of Pennsylvania, the brother-in-law of Carroll Miller, as he had practically no knowledge of railroads and railroad employees.
 He was serious and hard-working and became Chairman of Interstate Commerce Commission on 29 December 1936.
+He served on the commission for three seven-year terms.
+He remained in the role until his death.